Awash in illegal marijuana, Oregon looks at toughening laws

 “Investigators found the entire property had been converted to facilitate the growth, storage, processing, and packaging of marijuana to be shipped or transported out of the area,” the sheriff’s office said.

-The street retail value of the marijuana in Oregon would be $76 million while on the East Coast it would be worth $269 million, the sheriff’s office said.
+The street retail value of the marijuana in Oregon would be $76 million while on the East Coast it would be worth $269 million, the Sheriff’s Office said.

 Receipts at the property in rural Newberg, Oregon, showed wire transfers involving large amounts of money going from Oregon to the state of Michoacán in Mexico.